Here’s Why Visa Stock Is A Buy And Hold For the Next Decade and Beyond

 Further, as the chart below attests, Visa’s profitability is exceptional:

-- 2016-2019 average annual Gross Margin is 81.7% which is very high.
+- Average annual Gross Margin from 2016-2019 is 81.7% which is very high.
 (Note: On the chart below, macrotrends states that Visa’s gross profit is equal to revenues, which incorrect.
 I don’t understand how they calculated this metric but it’s definitely wrong.
 Perhaps a data entry error..),

 Lastly, Visa’s average annual returns are also high: